 Possession of destructive devices is a crime of the third degree, which is punishable by three to five years imprisonment, a fine of up to \$15,000, or both.
-The following State agencies would incur caseload and expenditure increases if a person is charged with and convicted of knowingly possessing a destructive device like the one covered by the bill: a) the Department of Law and Public Safety would have to prosecute additional cases; b) the Judiciary would have to adjudicate additional complaints and monitor additional probationers; c) the Office of the Public Defender would have to represent additional low-income criminal defendants; d) the Department of Corrections (DOC) would have to house and care for more individuals who are sentenced to prison terms; and e) the State Parole Board would have to supervise the return to society of additional convicts.
+The following State agencies would incur caseload and expenditure increases if a person is charged with and convicted of knowingly possessing a destructive device like the one covered by the bill: a) the Department of Law and Public Safety would have to prosecute additional cases; b) the Judiciary would have to adjudicate additional complaints and monitor additional probationers; c) the Office of the Public Defender would have to represent additional low-income criminal defendants; d) the Department of Corrections (DOC) would have to house and care for more individuals who are sentenced to prison terms; and e) the State Parole Board would have to supervise the return to society of additional formerly incarcerated persons.
 The OLS notes that crimes of the third degree carry a presumption of non-incarceration for first time offenders.
-The also OLS notes the State may receive indeterminate revenue from fines, fees, and civil penalties imposed on individuals violating the provisions of this bill; however, the State's ability to collect monetary penalties has historically been limited.
+The OLS also notes the State may receive indeterminate revenue from fines, fees, and civil penalties imposed on individuals violating the provisions of this bill; however, the State's ability to collect monetary penalties has historically been limited.

 A person who lawfully possessed such a rifle as that covered in the bill before it was prohibited by the bill will have the opportunity to register the weapon with the State Police and relevant municipal law enforcement agency, render it inoperable, surrender it, or transfer it to a party that can lawfully own it.
 This requirement would marginally increase the workload of the State and municipal police.
-If the owner chooses to register the rifle, there will be a \$50 fee to do so.
 The OLS notes that the Office of the Attorney General regularly conducts and funds gun buyback programs for these and other firearms if a current owner wishes to dispose of the weapon.

-FE to A4366
+FE to A4366 [1R]